strawlab/freemovr_engine/README.rst

 FreemoVR is a virtual reality engine built on `ROS <http://ros.org>`_ and `OpenSceneGraph <http://www.openscenegraph.org>`_.
-It manages multi-computer realtime tracking and display with the goal of being useful for scientific studies of vision.
+It manages multi-computer realtime tracking and display with the goal of being useful for scientific studies of vision and behavior.

 Discussion
 ==========